 - Not Doing List

 My weekly flow proceeds: Sunday, I review the weekly agenda that ended the previous week.
 I create a new weekly agenda and review my work calendar for meetings and events for the coming week.

 As the week continues I review what activities I am working on, cancelled, or moved.
 As new ideas or concepts come in I use my inbox as a scratch pad to work through ideas or document notes.
 If the article is from somewhere online and resonates with me then I add it to the resonance calendar.

 From time to time I review my vision and mission.
 I keep a list of my values and strengths to review.
 From time to time I ask my peers to tell me what unique strengths they see me exhibit.
 This helps me to keep focus on improving in these areas since I rather avoid doing work I'm terrible at.

 As time passes I note wins and failures.
 If a project I started completes I note it.
 If a project I attempted crashes and burns such as my udemy course I note that as well.
 I also write up a summary of what I learned from the experience and how I can apply those learnings in the future.
 Anything I dislike continuing to do I add to my not doing list.

-My resources section gets the most attention.
+My resources section receives the most attention.
 I will read a book on a topic or listen to a podcast and file away learnings into this.
 I also use a technique of Tiago's called progressive summarization.
 Highlighting snippets and summing up learnings.
-An example is my Product Management resources, I have shared this with a couple coworkers.
+An example is my Product Management resources, which I have shared with a couple coworkers.
 With this Notion shared page, they can choose if any of the materials I have found are helpful to them.